 - Customer’s phone is switched off

-voicemail rate can indicate poor timing (calling outside peak hours), list quality issues (inactive numbers), or the need to adjust retry schedules.
+What it means for you: For outbound campaigns, a high voicemail_detected rate can indicate poor timing (calling outside peak hours), list quality issues (inactive numbers), or the need to adjust retry schedules.

 How to handle it: